South of France in 3 Days Itinerary Without a Car 2023

 Your last day of the long weekend in France is perfect for grabbing a café and croissant and nibbling as you go through Nice’s outdoor shops and spaces.

 Avenue Jean Médecin

-Start at the top of the hill towards the train station and meander down this central street of Nice.
-It may be a good place to pick up a travel essential while you’re here as has the Etoile shopping mall with retail shops and international chain stores.
+Start at the top of Avenue Jean Médecin towards the train station and meander down this central street of Nice.
+It may be a good place to pick up a travel essential while you’re here as it has the Etoile shopping mall full of retail shops and international chain stores.